Use marshmallows and food writers to make simple “You are a fox” marshmallow pops this Valentine’s Day.

 *You may find some orange and black edible writers in the craft store.
 Americolor Gourmet Writers are used here, found in specialty stores and online.
-For tons of information on edible writers, click HERE, and see the resources at the bottom of this post.
+This post has tons of information on edible writers, and see the resources at the bottom of this post.

 Simply write “you,” “are,” and “a” on three marshmallows.
 Then follow the steps below to draw the fox on a fourth marshmallow.
 To package, either wrap as a bunch in cellophane bags closed with ribbon, and let the fox arrange them for the message.
 Or, put on lollipop sticks or straws.

 First, draw the head with a black marker, making the chin into a point.
 Draw two long rectangles for the front legs.

 Draw the back and hind leg and add a little line between the two front legs.
 Draw the tail.